You might not be familiar with Dorsal Wrist Impingement, however, it can be debilitating.

 REST – Since the pain is felt because of internal inflammation, the immediate solution is to take the weight off the joint for long periods and keep the inflamed area from being used.
 Rest is something that should always be part of when you are trying to recover from a wrist injury.

 ICE – Ice is a similarly sensible response to inflammation of any sort.
-This will help keep the swelling down and reduce the sensitivity of the muscles as well, hopefully bringing down the level of pain.
+This will help keep the swelling down and reduce the sensitivity of the muscles hopefully bringing down the level of pain.

-ELEVATION – Elevation is usually used in tandem with the above two, as it helps keep swelling down.
+ELEVATION – Elevation is usually used in tandem with the above two, as it helps keep the swelling down.
 Even something as simple as putting a pillow under the wrist when one is seated (with the leg extended) will help.

-For more information on our Copper Infused Compression Wrist Sleeve, Click Here
+For more information on our, Copper Infused Compression Wrist Sleeve, Click Here